ninjabcsolution/strikezone-automation/Phase Details/Sales_Signal_Diagnostic_Client_Interview_Questions.md

 ---

-## Part 1: Feature Walkthrough (Explain This First)
+## Part 1: Quick Overview (Say This First)

-*Read this to the client to set context before asking questions:*
+*Give the client a brief summary before diving into questions:*

 ---

-"Let me walk you through how the Sales Signal Diagnostic works, step by step.

-**Step 1: Data Upload**
-First, your client exports their customer data from their ERP system – things like customer names, order history, revenue, and margins over the past 3 years.
-They upload it as a simple CSV file into our platform.

-**Step 2: Data Validation**
-The system automatically checks the data quality.
-It looks for missing fields, bad dates, duplicates – anything that could cause problems.
-If there are issues, we flag them so they can be fixed before we run the analysis.

-**Step 3: The Analytics Engine**
-Here's where the magic happens.
-The system analyzes every customer and calculates several key metrics:
-- **Revenue Quality Ranking** – Who are your most profitable customers?
-We identify the Top 20% that generate the most value.
-- **Growth Signal (CAGR)** – Which customers are growing year over year, and which ones are declining?
-This helps you spot opportunity and risk.
-- **Stability Score** – How consistent are they?
-Do they order regularly, or are they unpredictable?
-Stable customers are lower risk.
-- **Segment Ranking** – We group customers into tiers: A, B, and C, based on their overall value.
-- **CIC Extraction** – CIC stands for Customer ICP Characteristics.
-It's basically 'what do your best customers have in common?' – industry, size, location, buying patterns.

-**Step 4: Insight Generation**
-From that analysis, we generate insights like:
-- Here are your High-Value Accounts
-- Here are your Growth Segments – customers that are trending up
-- Here are your Target Priorities – where should sales focus next?

-**Step 5: Output Deliverables**
-Then we package everything into professional deliverables:
-- **Executive PDF Summary** – A one-page snapshot for the CEO
-- **10-Slide Insight Deck** – A presentation-ready slide deck
-- **CIC Targeting Brief** – A cheat sheet for sales to find look-alike prospects
-- **HVT-Ready Data File** – A clean export of High Value Targets, ready to load into a CRM or outbound tool

-**Step 6: Human Interpretation**
-Finally, you or your team sit down with the client to walk through the findings.
-This is the 'Executive Readout' – explaining what the data means and aligning the sales team on priorities.

-**Optional Next Steps**
-After the diagnostic, if the client wants to take action, we can feed those insights into look-alike prospecting, contact enrichment, and automated outreach – but that's an expansion, not part of the core diagnostic.

-Does that make sense so far?
-Great – now I have a few questions to make sure we build this exactly how you need it."
+"Here's the Sales Signal Diagnostic in a nutshell: Your client uploads 3 years of customer data from their ERP, and our system analyzes it to find their best customers, who's growing, who's stable, and what traits they have in common.
+Then we package everything into professional deliverables – an executive PDF, a slide deck, and data files they can use for targeting.
+Finally, you walk them through the insights in a readout session.
+After that, they can optionally expand into look-alike prospecting and outreach automation."

 ---